 Mainly, because they are not yet 62 or older but their spouse is.

+In addition, the amount of money a couple may receive is determined by the youngest spouse.
+In order to get the maximum amount of funds, the borrowing spouse may remove their younger spouse from the house title.Later on, the couple may refinance to include a previously non-borrowing spouse on the loan, especially if home values have risen significantly since originally taking out the reverse mortgage.
 Plaintiffs, Robert Bennet and Leila Joseph, however, did not give up on their homes and sued HUD for violating federal law by foreclosing on their homes.
 The ruling, which declares that HUD DID, in fact, violate Federal law, demands that HUD make the necessary adjustments in order to offer the plaintiffs protection.

 Jean Constantine-Davis, senior attorney with AARP Foundation Litigation stated: